RedHatInsights/insights-host-inventory/README.md

 Note that `insights-host-delete`, which uses a different image, should not be updated.

 Once the change has been made, submit a merge request to [app-interface](https://gitlab.cee.redhat.com/service/app-interface).
+For the CI pipeline to run tests on your fork, add [@devtools-bot](https://gitlab.cee.redhat.com/devtools-bot) as a Maintainer.
+It’s “Members” GitLab menu item in your fork.

 ### Service owner approval